 MOMLETA may, from time to time, send you an e-mail regarding our products and services.
 If you do not want to receive such mailings, simply tell us and we will block all optional e-mail to your account.

 Class Policies: Strollers, Sickness & Safety

-We recommend that you bring your child in a jogging stroller for all classes.
+For our Baby Boot Camp (mommy & me) classes, we recommend that you bring your child in a jogging stroller.
 Non-jogging strollers (other than umbrella strollers) are acceptable, as long as it is safe and stable.
 Your child must be securely strapped into your stroller for the duration of class, unless you are feeding them or they need to use the restroom.

 All children under the age of 4 MUST be in a stroller at all times.

 It can be difficult for a mom and child to get through a 45-60 minute class without drama.
 That’s OK!
 All of us, instructors included, have had our child meltdown during class.
 This period where they get used to being in their stroller during class is called "stroller training."
 Just as you wouldn't take your baby out of a car seat while you’re driving, taking a baby out of their stroller interrupts their "training" for Baby Boot Camp classes.

 What happens if my child screams during class?